johnmcfarlane/papers/c++/error-handling.md

 I argue that all disappointment involves the violation of a contract and that the correct strategy for handling a violation depends on two things:

-1. the parameters of the contract, and
+1. certain attributes of the contract, and
 1. the usage profile of the program.

 ### Bugs and Errors